 Top 10 Facts about Sapsali Dog

-Sapsali Dog – Facts, Pictures and Questions
+Sapsali Dog – Canis lupus

 The Sapsali is a rare and ancient breed of dog that originated in Korea, known for its long, thick coat and its strong cultural significance.
 Historically believed to have the ability to ward off evil spirits, this dog is considered a symbol of good fortune and protection in Korean folklore.
 The Sapsali is a medium-sized dog with a calm, friendly, and loyal nature, making it a great companion.
 They are also known for their intelligence and trainability, excelling in obedience training.
 Despite being less known outside of Korea, the Sapsali remains a beloved pet in its homeland and is recognized for its unique role in Korean history.

-SCIENTIFIC NAMECanis lupus familiaris
+SCIENTIFIC NAMECanis lupus

 CLASSIFICATIONKINGDOM: Animalia